All Episodes

 I find this guy fascinating.

-And I'm not sure I believe anything that anybody says about the guy, and I know they brought a lot of charges.
+And I'm not sure I believe anything that anybody says about the guy.

-I asked him about I don't know what to believe.
+I asked him about, I don't know what to believe.

-I know that the media narrative, the media matters of the world, which are obsessed with me, and tape four hours a day because they hire losers in their underwear and all over the country to monitor every word that I say, and they're going, oh, this is political.
+I know that the media narrative, the media matters of the world, which are obsessed with me and tape four hours a day because they hire losers in their underwear and all over the country to monitor every word that I say.

 Well, I asked Julian last night, well, what if it was stuff on Trump?

-So there's no there's there's no pretense with him.
+So there's no pretense with him.

-I remember when this first broke, the assessment was pretty clear that this probably was the worst damage to national security in the history of the country and would result in people's death.
+But back to my original assessment, I remember when this first broke, the assessment was pretty clear that this probably was the worst damage to national security in the history of the country and would result in people's death.

 So I did say that.